Phone Video Tutorial

 To get started shooting video with an iPhone, we strongly recommend you watch (and re-watch) these videos from Apple.

 Don’t have an iPhone?
-Don’t worry, you can still take great photos using the same best practices and principles by following the mobile photography best practices listed below.
+Don’t worry, you can still get great videos using the same best practices and principles by following mobile video best practices.

 - Smartphone Orientation – Record video using the orientation that works best for the platform(s) where you intend on sharing the content.
 Shooting in vertical/portrait view works best for Instagram or Snapchat stories, but may not work well on other platforms.